8 steps toward sales growth using market segmentation

 With technology moving so fast and the marketplace ever changing, it is the fundamental customer understanding that will assist you to get more customers, keep them and grow your business with them.

-Kari Mastropasqua, is the General Manager for Analytics at Equifax.
+Kari Mastropasqua, is the EGM for Data & Analytics at Equifax.
 Kari commands a team to enable clients to be customer centric through data and analytics.